|Ordered||14 Oct 1941|

 2 Aug 1944

-Off Egerøy, Nth of Stavanger, Norway: U-1163 and U-771 were being transferred from Stavanger to Kristiansand South and were proceeding on the surface accompanied by surface escorts when RAF Mosquitoes E/333 and S/333 (HR126) attacked.
+Off Egerøy, Nth of Stavanger, Norway: U-1163 and U-771 were being transferred from Stavanger to Kristiansand South and were proceeding on the surface accompanied by surface escorts when Norwegian Mosquitos E/333 and S/333 (HR126) attacked.
 S for Sugar crashed into the sea with the loss of Fnr.
 Axel Reidar Eikemo and Kvm.
 Claus Harr.
-The boats were undamaged.(Sources: 333 Squadron Operations Record Book)
+Both U-boats were undamaged.(Sources: 333 Squadron Operations Record Book)

 1 recorded attack on this boat.